bitwalker/scaladiff/README.md

 ## Usage

-Import `net.irongforged.scaladiff.Diff` and create a Diff instance with `val diff = Diff.create(originalText, modifiedText)`.
+Import `net.ironforged.scaladiff.Diff` and create a Diff instance with `val diff = Diff.create(originalText, modifiedText)`.
 You can then access the diff text using one of three variations:

 - `diff.toString` is the raw diff (ex. `bills +s+w-bo-ards`)